robashton/blog/input/pages/Evented Github Adventure - Who writes the sweariest commit messages/content.markdown

 So... turns out that C# developers are quite mild-mannered and PHP/Scala developers are fucking angry - and who can blame them?

-*note: There isn't really enough data to draw this sort of result, but let's not let that stop us making outrageous statements*

 Projections are a great way to analyse streams to generate knowledge about what is going on, of course simply doing aggregations over data over time is something we can achieve in most systems, in the next entry we'll look at something more interesting.